OHDSI/Andromeda/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE related to the change of maintainer.

 ## Downstream dependencies